-- 4.1 The Road traffic accident date for the area has been examined using the Highway Authority's plotting service. - Over the last 5 years there has been only 1 recorded accident in the vicinity (Figure 3) This occurred at the Lancaster Road / A588 junction at 08.01 on Tuesday 22 June 2021.
+- 4.1 The Road traffic accident date for the area has been examined using the Highway Authority's plotting service. - 4.2 Over the last 5 years there has been only 1 recorded accident in the vicinity (Figure 4) This occurred at the Lancaster Road / A588 junction at 08.01 on Tuesday 22 June 2021.
 The accident occurred in good weather conditions.
-Only one person received a slight injury.
-Full details of the accident are not yet available from the DoT. - 4.3 Using the DoT's data one has to go back to 2013 to find the previous recorded accident in the vicinity which was again at the Lancaster Road / A588 junction. - 4.4 One accident in 9 years does not indicate an accident problem area.
+Only one person received a slight injury. - 4.3 Using the DoT's data one has to go back to 2013 to find the previous recorded accident in the vicinity which was again at the Lancaster Road / A588 junction. - 4.4 One accident in 9 years does not indicate an accident problem area.
 Indeed the recent resurfacing of Lancaster Road and relaying of all the carriageway markings should improve the already good safety record of this area. - 4.5 There have been no recorded accidents on the section of Lancaster Road between the site and the A588 in the 23 years of records available for examination.